How to Build Anomalous (3+1)d Topological Quantum Field Theories

 Hence if $X$ is a space equipped with a map $\omega \colon X\to B^2\Z/2$, the $\omega$-twisted $n$-th supercohomology of $X$ is the group of homotopy classes of $B\Z/2$-equivariant maps from $X$ to $B^{n-2}\tsVect^\times$.
 In the companion paper~\cite{DYY2}, we show that the two notions of $(X, s, \omega)$-twisted supercohomology that we have introduced are naturally isomorphic.

 \begin{rem} In the context of fusion 2-categories the $s$-twist in the first definition of twisted supercohomology has not previously appeared in the literature.
-One reason for this is because the TQFTs that fusion 2-categories were made to construct are oriented \cite{douglas2018fusion}.
-It would be interesting to have a definition of fusion 2-categories with a unitary structure, to parallel what exists for fusion 1-categories; symmetries of unitary fusion $2$-categories could potentially correspond to twists with $s\ne 0$.\footnote{See \cite{ferrer2024dagger,chen2024manifestly, SS24, Ste24, Bar25, MS23, Muller:2025ext} for recent progress towards unitary higher categories.} \end{rem}
+One reason for this is because the TQFTs that fusion 2-categories construct are oriented \cite{douglas2018fusion}.
+It would be interesting to have a definition of fusion 2-categories with a unitary structure that parallels what exists for fusion 1-categories; symmetries of unitary fusion $2$-categories could potentially correspond to twists with $s\ne 0$.\footnote{See \cite{ferrer2024dagger,chen2024manifestly, SS24, Ste24, Bar25, MS23, Muller:2025ext} for recent progress towards unitary higher categories.} \end{rem}

 \begin{rem} The space of homotopy equivalences $\phi\colon B\mathbb A\overset\simeq\to B\Z/2\times B^2\Z/2$ is not connected, implying there is an ambiguity in how we identified the data $(s,\omega)$ with a twist of supercohomology.
 There are a few ways to address this, which we will discuss in more detail in~\cite{DYY2}.
-We choose the (standard) convention that, if $a\in H^1(B\Z/2;\Z/2)$ denotes the unique nonzero class, that $(B\Z/2, a, 0)$-twisted supercohomology maps to the twist of spin cobordism which is \pinm cobordism, rather than \pinp cobordism.
+We choose the (standard) convention that, if $a\in H^1(B\Z/2;\Z/2)$ denotes the unique nonzero class, $(B\Z/2, a, 0)$-twisted supercohomology maps to the twist of spin cobordism that is isomorphic to \pinm cobordism, rather than \pinp cobordism.

 This ambiguity does not affect twists $(X,s,\omega)$ for which $s = 0$, so it will not play a major role in this paper.

 \end{rem}